WHO ARE THE STRAFFE KETTEN?

 We also play an important role in giving visibility to the LGBT community in the sports world.
 With our participation in national and international tournaments we want to break stereotypes and combat homophobia in sport.

 As a rugby club, our main activities are training twice per week and playing matches.
-But we are a very social rugby club as well: we organise parties, we have a monthly pub crawl, we meet to watch international matches, and we participate actively in the LGBT community of Brussels and the Belgian pride...
+But we are a very social rugby club as well: we participate actively in the LGBT community of Brussels and the Belgian pride; we organise parties, we have a regular nights when we go out and meet our supporters, we watch together international matches, etc.

-Our team compted during 5 years in the French-speaking regional league of Belgium (LBFR) in the 3rd regional division.
-And we meet and play against other inclusive teams every season in different competitions and tournaments.
+Our team competed during 5 years in the French-speaking regional league of Belgium (LBFR) in the 3rd regional division, although we took a couple of years off the competition and at the moment we only play a calendar of friendly matches.
+We meet and play regularly against other inclusive teams every season, in different competitions and tournaments.
 Our biggest friends and rivals are the Amsterdam Lowlanders, against who we play every year our own trophy, the Thalys Cup.
 Apart from Amsterdam, we’ve traveled to Lisbon, Paris, Edinburgh, Manchester, Bristol, Madrid, Amsterdam, Dublin and Cologne.
 We have invited the Stockholm Berserkers and the Cologne Crushers for their first international trip.
 We’ve organised several big parties in Brussels, with more to come in the future.

-Our greatest moment was in May 2015, when we hosted the Union Cup 2015 Brussels.
+One of the highlights in our short life was in May 2015, when we hosted the Union Cup 2015 Brussels.
 It was Europe’s largest gay rugby tournament in that moment, with more than 800 participants.
 24 teams came to Brussels for a long weekend of rugby and friendship.
-And we won the Union Plate against the Caledonian Thebans in a vibrant final.
+And we even won the Union Plate against the Caledonian Thebans in a vibrant final.

 Do you want to now more about the team?